-Before Erlang/OTP 19, if the on\load function failed, any previously current code would become old, essentially leaving the system without any working and reachable instance of the module.
+Before OTP 19, if the on\load function failed, any previously current code would become old, essentially leaving the system without any working and reachable instance of the module.
+That problem has been eliminated in OTP 19.

 In embedded mode, first all modules are loaded.
 Then all on\load functions are called.
 The system is terminated unless all of the on\load functions return ok.